thejerrytan/PeerRank/readme.md

 5. How to increase overall throughput to process 3 mil users in 7 days (0.2s per user)?
 Now, it takes ~ 10s per user, 347 days in total

 # Issues
-1. Self-declared twitter profile links on Quora user profile is loaded dynamically, not easy to scrape
+1. How to ensure all topics on Quora are scraped.
+How to ensure new topics are covered?

 # Redis Schema
 ## DB - 0 (Twitter profiles)